esa/pykep/paper/paper.md

 # Acknowledgements

 The authors thank the many ACT researchers and interns who have used and improved `pykep` over the years.
-Special thanks are due to Francesco Biscani for the co-development of `pagmo` and `Heyoka`, and to the open-source communities behind `pybind11` and `spiceypy`.
+Special thanks are due to Francesco Biscani in particular for the co-development of `pagmo` and `Heyoka`, his early interest in `pykep` and to the open-source communities behind `pybind11` and `spiceypy`.
 Development has been supported by the European Space Agency through the Advanced Concepts Team's internal research programme.

 # References